cognoma/task-service/README.md

+# THIS REPOSITORY HAS BEEN DEPRECATED. task-service has been combined into the [core-service repository](https://github.com/cognoma/core-service).

 # Cognoma task-service

 This repository houses the service, accessible by HTTP RESTful API, responsable for manageing backround tasks within the Cognoma application backend.